Rafe Furst: Entrepreneurship and investing

-Philanthropy and mentorship
+Philanthropy and cancer work

-Furst served on the board of directors at the Prevent Cancer Foundation and Conrad Foundation; the Board of Advisors at Decision Education Foundation and Unreasonable Institute and has served as a Mentor at Sandbox, StartingBloc, and Thiel Fellowship.
+Furst has served on the board of directors at the Prevent Cancer Foundation and the Conrad Foundation, as well as on the Board of Advisors at the Decision Education Foundation and Unreasonable Institute.

+He has additionally served as a Mentor at Sandbox, StartingBloc, and the Thiel Fellowship, created by PayPal co-founder and billionaire Peter Thiel.

 In 2003, Furst and his friend Phil Gordon launched the Bad Beat on Cancer initiative which encourages poker players to pledge 1% of their winnings to prevent cancer.
-Since inception, Bad Beat on Cancer has raised over $3.8 million.
-In 2007, Furst received the award for Excellence in Cancer Awareness, and in March 2010, Furst received the 2nd Annual Cancer Champion Award.
+Since inception, Bad Beat on Cancer has raised over $3.4 million.

+In 2007, Furst received the award for Excellence in Cancer Awareness, and in March 2010, he received the 2nd Annual Cancer Champion Award.